Zemke/ml/README.md

 ## Perceptron

-A perceptron is an algorithm for supervised learning of binary clasifiers.
+A perceptron is an algorithm for supervised learning of binary classifiers.

 Money quote: "The Neural Networks work the same way as the perceptron."<sup>2</sup>

 a.
-Inputs are multiplied with their weights called.
+Inputs are multiplied with their weights called. \
-b. *Add* all multiplied values and call them *Weighted Sum*.
+b. *Add* all multiplied values and call them *Weighted Sum*. \
 c.
 Apply the *Weighted Sum* to the correct *Activation Function*.

 *Neural network without hidden layers.*